 Email Servers are much harder to configure than webservers.
 First of all, we need to create two servers, an SMTP server for sending mail and a POP3 server for downloading received email to a user.
 Secondly, a complete mail service involves more than these alone.
-It includes setting up an MTA (Mail-Transfer-Agent) and also a means of authenticating who is authorized to use our servers.
+It includes setting up an MTA (Mail-Transfer-Agent) and also a means of authenticating who is authorized to use the servers.